Financial Aid and Scholarships

 Financial Aid Deadlines and Resources

+Federal Supplemental Educational Opportunity Grant (SEOG).
 This program is for those students who demonstrate exceptional financial need as determined by the Free Application for Federal Student Aid (FAFSA).
-Students must meet the March 1 priority deadline date to be considered for SEOG.
-A SEOG does not have be repaid.
+Students must meet the priority deadline date, which is the first Friday in January, to be considered for a SEOG.
+A SEOG does not have to be repaid.

+New Mexico Supplemental Student Incentive Grant (NMSSIG).
 The NMSSIG is awarded from state funds for those students with exceptional financial need as determined by the FAFSA.
-In addition to financial need, the student must be a New Mexico resident, enrolled as a halftime student, and meet the March 1 priority deadline date.
+In addition to financial need, the student must be a New Mexico resident, enrolled as a halftime student, and meet the priority deadline date.
 A NMSSIG does not have to be repaid.

 College Student Work-Study